Skip to content

 Metafiction: Techniques, Tips, and Top Examples

 Metafiction is a style of writing where the story reflects on its own nature as a story.
 Authors use it to blur the lines between fiction and reality, making readers aware of the narrative’s constructed nature.
+In other words, metafiction means a form of storytelling that draws attention to its own artificiality and the process of its creation.
 Through characters who know they are fictional or direct authorial commentary, metafiction challenges our understanding of storytelling.
 In this article, we’ll explore what metafiction is, how it’s used, and some key examples.

 • Metafiction is a self-referential narrative style that blurs the boundaries between fiction and reality, prompting readers to engage critically with the nature of storytelling.